 Is there anything better than spending a lazy day at home with your kids?
 In fact, many parents would say there is nothing better.
 And if you’re like most parents, you love reading your children classic nursery rhymes aloud.
 In today’s article, we’ll be discussing one of the oldest and most popular nursery rhymes – Ride a Cock Horse to Banbury Cross.
 We’ll discuss the history of the rhyme, its meaning, and some fun facts about it that you may not have known.
 So saddle up and let’s ride!

-ride a cock horse to Banbury cross
+Ride a cock horse to Banbury cross

 Listen to and watch the video of “Ride a cock horse to Banbury cross lyrics” below.